A Plan of Study that Works for You!

 Courses may be taken as stand-alone courses or as part of the Certificate Program.

 Courses may be taken for academic credit or audit.

-Options for Admission
+Options for Courses for

 There are two ways to participate in the courses.
 The eligibility requirements are slightly different for each option.

 Option one: Audit (non-credit basis)

 Students selecting this option have no academic requirements.
 Auditing students have access to the video-recorded lectures and the assigned reading material without obligation to complete the writing assignments or final project.
 The instructor will check in with the audit students but largely they work at their own pace.
 The cost of tuition to audit is $240.00 for each semester-length (3 credit) course.

 Option two: Credit Basis

 Students selecting this option have the option to take the courses individually for credit without the obligation to take more than one course (3 credit hours) or enroll in the Summer Intensive in Bethlehem.
 The cost of tuition for credit is $495.00 for each semester-length (3 credit) course.